plumpNation/svelte-component-repl/README.md

 The compiler is loaded from a CDN in the index.html.
 This is a completely static REPL, I am trying to avoid the need to have a server for any compilation.

+## Todo

+- cache Map() of loaded components (except the App)
+- Add styles in the preview iframe
+- Attribute hints